dougmassay/kindleunpack-calibre-plugin/README.md

 The core_subtree/ directory is a subtree representing the entire python2and3 branch of KindleUnpack -- the python software the plugin is based upon.
 No pull-requests or patches will be accepted for any of its contents.
-If you have modifications to suggest for those files, do so upstream https://github.com/kevinhendricks/KindleUnpack.
+If you have modifications to suggest for those files, do so upstream at https://github.com/kevinhendricks/KindleUnpack.
 Any changes there will eventually be pulled into this repository.

 The core plugin files (this is where most contributors will spend their time):